 Day 8, Hue Imperial City, Hue - HanoiHue is the ancient capital of Vietnam.
-So, the main sites we visited are related with the royal family.
+So, the main sites we visited are related to the royal family.
 Before flying to Hanoi, we visited Hue Imperial City.
-Both the emperor’s home and emperor’s tomb were quite “Chinese”.
+Both the emperor’s home and the emperor’s tomb were quite “Chinese”.

-Our flight landed in Hanoi at around 3:00pm.
+Our flight landed in Hanoi at around 3:00 pm.
 As the present capital, Hanoi is also a big city as Ho Chi Minh City.
 It took about one hour from the airport to our Elegance Sapphire hotel in the old quarter.
-It’s a small boutique hotel, quite tiny but cozy hotel.We sometime think Cambodia and Vietnam are not as developed as China; however hotel service’s in Cambodia and Vietnam developed better than most hotels in China: with free Wi-Fi, free welcome drink and fresh fruit in room.
+It’s a small boutique hotel, quite tiny but cozy hotel.We sometimes think Cambodia and Vietnam are not as developed as China; however, hotel service’s in Cambodia and Vietnam developed better than most hotels in China: with free Wi-Fi, free welcome drink and fresh fruit in the room.